-The Championships have been rescheduled following the cancellation of The 149th Open at Royal St George’s this year due to the COVID-19 pandemic.
-The Open will be played at the famous Kent links from 11-18 July 2021.
+The Championships were rescheduled following the cancellation of The 149th Open at Royal St George’s in 2020 due to the COVID-19 pandemic.
+The 149th Open was ultimately played at the famous Kent links from 11-18 July 2021.

 “We are grateful to everyone involved at the clubs and at our partner organisations for supporting our plans and showing flexibility to adapt their own schedules.
 We can now look forward to seeing the world’s best players competing at these outstanding links courses in 2023 and 2024.”

-Members of The One Club will be the first to receive information on tickets and hospitality for The 151st Open at Royal Liverpool and The 152nd Open at Royal Troon.
+Members of The One Club will be the first to receive information on tickets and hospitality for future editions of The Open.
 If you are not already a member of The One Club, which offers a range of additional benefits, you can join for FREE here.

 This will be the 13th time the Championship has been staged at Royal Liverpool and the first since Rory McIlroy lifted the Claret Jug there in 2014.

 The Open will return to Royal Troon for the 10th time following Henrik Stenson’s memorable final-round duel with Phil Mickelson before claiming victory in 2016.